This article describes general procedures that you can use

 - Restart the computer.

-- When you receive the "Please select the operating system to
+- When are prompted to select the operating system to start,

-- On Windows Advanced Option Menu, use the
+- On the Windows Advanced Option menu, use

-- If you are using a dual-boot or multiple-boot computer,
+- If you are using a dual-boot computer or a multiple-boot

-select Microsoft Windows 2000 from the list that is displayed, and then press ENTER.
+computer, select Microsoft Windows Server 2003 from the list that is displayed, and then press ENTER.

-- After the computer starts in safe mode, shut down the
+- After the computer starts in safe mode, turn off the

 If the computer shuts down correctly when it is in safe